eikopf/jabber/README.md

 > All mimsy were the borogoves,
 > And the mome raths outgrabe.

+## Context

+This repository contains the sources for my Bachelor's thesis project, titled _Designing and Implementing a Functional Programming Language_.
+This project will not be actively maintained.

 ## Requirements

 To use this project, you will need:
 1. A recent Rust toolchain, at least 1.85.1.
+1. The `tree-sitter-cli` tool (available via `cargo`).
-2. A local C compiler.
+1. A local C compiler.
-3. A Racket installation with the R6RS language package.
+1. A Racket installation with the R6RS language package.

 ## Usage
 For any of the following commands, `jabber` can be exchanged with `cargo run --` if you're in the project directory.